eantoranz/gitmod/readme.txt

 It also provides a few more options
 --treeish: use to specify which treeish to track (branch/tag/revision).
 Default is HEAD
 --repo: use to specify which repo to expose contents from.
 Default: ./
--x: allow execution bit for files (by default this is disabled)

-Check details with ./gitmod -h
+Check more options and details with ./gitmod -h

 IMPORTANT: